logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   8. If a :ref:`dfn-referred_to_organisation_path` is specified, that organisation must be an existing organisation within the PMHC MDS

+  9. :ref:`dfn-referral_date` value of '09099999' cannot be used on new records.
+  10. Existing records already containing a :ref:`dfn-referral_date` that is not '09099999' may not be updated to '09099999'.

 .. _iar-dst-current-validations:

 IAR-DST